 Adding and updating services

-Service catalog administrators, internal service supplier administrators, and internal service suppliers create, publish, and entitle services to end users, so that they become available in BMC Digital Workplace.
+Service catalog administrators, internal service supplier administrators, and internal service suppliers create, publish, and entitle services to end users, so the services become available in BMC Digital Workplace.

 Before you begin